 - A chamber should be provided at each junction and turning.
 It should be covered properly, about 15cm (6″) from the ground level, to prevent mud and water from entering.

-- Specimen load and cable size calculation for one building with 14 flats are given in the table.
+- Specimen load and cable size calculations for one building with 14 flats are given in the table.

 TYPES OF WIRING USED IN BUILDING CONSTRUCTION